Lafie-rage/BDD_LA2_SEL/README.md

 	DECLARE beneficiary INT;
     DECLARE propositionId INT;
     DECLARE author INT;
-	CASE
-		WHEN newStatus = "En cours" OR newStatus = "Prévu" OR newStatus = "Terminé" THEN UPDATE transaction SET Etat = newStatus WHERE idTransaction = transactionId LIMIT 1;
-    END CASE;
     IF newStatus = "Terminé" THEN
    		SELECT DureeEffective, Membre_CodeMembre, Proposition_idProposition INTO newCompteTemps, beneficiary, propositionId FROM transaction WHERE idTransaction = transactionId LIMIT 1;
     	SELECT Membre_CodeMembre INTO author FROM proposition WHERE idProposition = propositionId LIMIT 1;